larkinandy/ChildrensHealthSocialMediaASP3IRE/deep_learning/create_training_dataset/analysis/README.md

 ![GitHub Logo](/Images/Matching.jpg )

 # Analysis
-Results from analyzing the performance of deep learning models and workers who labeled the training dataset
+QA results of workers who labeled the training dataset

 **Summary** <br>
 Analyses are stored in Excel files.
 Scripts used to perform statistical analyses are not included, as all derived metrics (e.g. accuracy, precision) are widely known.